dschenck/easytree/docs/index.rst

 easytree
 ======================================
-An easy and permissive python tree builder, useful to create multi-level JSON configurations
+An easy and permissive python tree builder, useful to create multi-level JSON configurations.
+Think of an easytree as a recursive defaultdict which can morph into a list.

 Quickstart
 -------------------------------------